Croatia's World Cup History Before 2022 FIFA Tournament - NewsBreak

 Another day, another scoreless draw in Qatar.
 Uruguay and South Korea ended their Group H opener with a final score of 0-0, marking the fourth such contest so far at the 2022 World Cup.
 Both sides had chances to break the stalemate, but nobody was able to get a goal across.

 This article may have Spanish-language video from our Telemundo sister station.
 Get the latest World Cup news in Spanish from Telemundo.
-Penalty kicks have been common at the 2022 World Cup, and it appears the host nation may have been robbed of one on Friday.
-Qatar’s Akram Afif was racing...
+Enner Valencia, Ecuador's all-time leading goal scorer, had to be carried off the pitch on a stretcher late in Friday's match against the Netherlands.
+Valencia suffered an apparent knee...

 Comments / 0